rsrchboy/gitolite-base-dock/README.md

 minimum this is all you need to do to create a custom image with your ssh public key pre-populated.

+## Add your ssh public key

-## Replace admin.pub with an ssh public key of your choice
+Replace admin.pub with an ssh public key of your choice;

-This will become the administrator's key.
+this will become the administrator's key.

 ## Profit!